ahmadbasyouni10/CampusCal/README.md

 git clone <repo_url>
 ```
 ### Development Setup Instructions
-The following instructions are taioled for OSX(Mac) users.
+The following instructions are for OSX(Mac) users.
 However, Linux/Windows should have very similar commands.

 To start our frontend, from the root directory: